shadmini161/SQLdata_analysis/README.md

 GROUP BY billing_city
 ORDER BY InvoiceTotal DESC

-/* Q5: Who is the best customer?
+~ Q5: Who is the best customer?
 The customer who has spent the most money will be declared the best customer.
-Write a query that returns the person who has spent the most money.*/
+Write a query that returns the person who has spent the most money.

 SELECT customer.customer_id, first_name, last_name, SUM(total) AS total_spending